 If they are unable to understand the concepts or get upset when you try to explain it to them, look for signs that indicate they have become a victim of a scam by calling and visiting them regularly and if you have the authority or can get permission, offer to help review phone records, bank statements, and financial transactions.

 As an elder law attorney, Lisa DiFranza works closely with people in Florida who serve as Guardians for elderly loved ones.
-For help with Guardianship or Guardianship Advocacy schedule a consultation with DiFranza Law today.
+For help with Guardianship or Guardian Advocacy schedule a consultation with DiFranza Law today.